benstrumeyer/portfolio/README.md

 `npm run build`
 The build files will be generated in the build directory.

-### Contributing
-If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

 ### License
 This project is licensed under the MIT License.

 Thank you for checking out my space-themed personal portfolio!
 If you have any questions or feedback, feel free to reach out to me.

 Email: ben.strumeyer@gmail.com

 GitHub: github.com/benstrumeyer

 LinkedIn: https://www.linkedin.com/in/ben-strumeyer-8aa897113/

 Instagram: https://www.instagram.com/ben_strumeyer/